The basic starting idea in this work is simple. It is in the generalizations and implementations where difficulties arise.

 Later, directly from the general asymptotic Maxwell field itself (satisfying the Maxwell equations), we define the asymptotic complex dipole moment and give its transformation law, including transformations between Lorentz frames.
 This yields a unique complex center of charge independent of the Lorentz frame.

-In this section, we describe how a complex center of charge for asymptotically vanishing Maxwell fields in flat spacetime can be found by using the shear-free NGCs congruences, constructed from solutions of the homogeneous good cut equation, to transform certain Maxwell field components to zero.
+In this section, we describe how a complex center of charge for asymptotically vanishing Maxwell fields in flat spacetime can be found by using the shear-free NGCs, constructed from solutions of the homogeneous good-cut equation, to transform certain Maxwell field components to zero.
 Although this serves as a good example for our later methods in asymptotically flat spacetimes, the reader may wish to skip ahead to Section 4, where we go directly to gravitational fields in a setting of greater generality.

 The formal integration procedure is to take as an arbitrary function of () (the free broadcasting data), then integrate the second, for , with a time-independent spin-weight function of integration and finally integrate the first, for .
 Using a slight modification of this, namely from the spherical harmonic expansion, we obtain,.
 For later use, the complex dipole is written as .
 Note that the is defined relative to a given Bondi system.
 This is the analogue of a given origin for the calculations of the dipole moments of Eq.
 (6.37).

 However, we first discuss a particular Maxwell field, , where one of its eigenvectors is a tangent field to a shear-free NGC.
 This solution, referred to as the complex Liénard–Wiechert field is the direct generalization of the ordinary Liénard–Wiechert field.
 Though it is a real solution in Minkowski space, it can be thought of as arising from a complex world line in complex Minkowski space.

-The parametric form of the general NGC was given earlier by Equation (72),geodesic coordinates .
-Note that these coordinates are not Bondi coordinates, though, in the limit, at , they are.
-The associated (geodesic) tetrad is given as a function of these geodesic coordinates, but with Minkowskian components by Equations (74).
+The parametric form of the general NGC was given earlier by Eq.
+(3.2),geodesic coordinates .
+Note that while these coordinates are not Bondi coordinates, though, in the limit, at , they are.
+The associated (geodesic) tetrad is given as a function of these geodesic coordinates, but with Minkowskian components by Eqs.
+(3.56).
 We restrict ourselves to the special case of the coordinates and tetrad associated with the from a shear-free NGC.
 Though we are dealing with a real shear-free twisting congruence, the congruence, as we saw, is generated by a complex analytic world line in the complexified Minkowski space, .
-The complex parameter, , must in the end be chosen so that the ‘’ of Equation (90) is real.
+The complex parameter, , must in the end be chosen so that the ‘’ of Eq.
+(3.19) is real.
 The Minkowski metric and the spin coefficients associated with this geodesic system can be calculated in the frame.
 Unfortunately, it must be stated parametrically, since the explicitly appears via the and can not be directly eliminated.
 (An alternate choice of these geodesic coordinates is to use the instead of the .
 Unfortunately, this leads to an analytic flat metric on the complexified Minkowski space, where the real spacetime is hard to find.)